Issues in Ethics: Confidentiality

 - In all treatment situations, a written form specifying disclosure of information should be provided to, and signed by, the client or client representative at the beginning of treatment.

-For any release of information other than that specified in the preliminary privacy agreement or as required by law (e.g., a subpoena), speech-language pathologists and audiologists must obtain a release of information agreement from clients or their designated representatives.
+For any release of information other than that specified in the preliminary privacy agreement or as required by law (e.g., a subpoena), audiologists and speech-language pathologists must obtain a release-of-information agreement from clients or their designated representatives.
 This includes obtaining permission to share information with another professional.
-It is prudent to obtain this permission in writing rather than relying on verbal assent.
+It is prudent to obtain this permission in writing rather than rely on verbal assent.

 In rare cases, courts or administrative bodies with subpoena power may legitimately require the disclosure of confidential information.
 When a court serves an organization or individual with a subpoena requiring records or other information as evidence in a legal proceeding, typically the professional complies with the request; however, it is often prudent for professionals to seek legal advice in such situations.

 Professionals are prohibited from discussing clients in public places—such as elevators, cafeterias, staff lounges, restrooms, or clinical/business sites— with others, specifically including the practitioner's family members and friends.
 Practitioners sometimes think that if they do not use the client's name such discussions are acceptable, but this is not true.
 Any description of, or comment about, a client who is being served constitutes disclosure of confidential information.